-- Noun: The vampires Verb: are as cold as ice

-- Noun: Edward Verb: is as fast as lighting
+The vampires are as cold as ice Edward is as fast as

+lightening

-- Noun: James Verb: is as mean as a snake
+James is as mean as a

+snake

 6E-CF 1: The student will

 c) identify the episodes or significant events in a story or drama.

 From a current text, write six events and divide them into six nouns (words or phrases) and six verbs (words and phrases) on the cards.
 Student rolls both dice, and then reads the mashed up sentence.
 Student determines if the sentence is true or false, based on the current text.